 - Import.
 See the documentation on Product CSV Importer and Exporter in order to know what to expect when importing products.
 You can use this sample CSV file for products import testing.

 - Migrate.
 See the documentation about the Cart2Cart extension to know more about using a product migration service.

 - Import Sample Data.
 Not ready to commit to a product, but want to test out the store?
-Add in fake data to see what a full store would compromise of.
+Add in fake data to see what a full store would comprise of.
 See the documentation on the Importing WooCommerce Sample Data for instructions.

 Personalize your store ↑ Back to top

 Here, we will help you get started with customizing your store’s look and feel.